openvinotoolkit/nncf/README.md

 # Neural Network Compression Framework (NNCF)

-This module contains a PyTorch\*-based framework and samples for neural networks compression.
+This repository contains a PyTorch\*-based framework and samples for neural networks compression.

 The framework is organized as a Python\* package that can be built and used in a standalone mode.
 The framework architecture is unified to make it easy to add different compression methods.

 The samples demonstrate the usage of compression algorithms for three different use cases on public models and datasets: Image Classification, Object Detection and Semantic Segmentation.
+Compression results achievable with the NNCF-powered samples are reported [here](#nncf-compression-results).

 ## Key Features